realworldocaml/book/en/variables-and-functions.md

 At its simplest, a variable is an identifier whose meaning is bound to a particular value.
 In OCaml these bindings are often introduced using the `let` keyword.
-We can type a so-called _top-level_ `let` binding into <command>utop</command> with the following syntax.
+We can type a so-called _top-level_ `let` binding with the following syntax.
 Note that variable names must start with a lowercase letter or an underscore.

 ```frag
 ((typ ocamlsyntax)(name variables-and-functions/let.syntax))